Are RV Backup Cameras Worth It?

 Note: Scroll left/right on tablets and phones

-The camera only connects to the included monitor.
+The RV camera only connects to the included monitor.
 The monitor displays in HD 720p and has an anti-glare screen.
-There are park assist marker lines which you may be familiar with if you have a car or truck with a backup camera.
-The monitor comes in 3 different sizes.
-The 4.3 inch, 5 inch and 7 inch.
+There are park assist marker lines that you may be familiar with if you have a car or truck with a backup camera.

-- Most New RVs Come Pre-Wired For Furrion
+- Most New Campers Come Pre-Wired For Furrion

 - 3 Monitor Size Options